linppa/cs5700-network-fundamentals/project 5; web crawler/README.md

   fetches the root page of the site using HTTP 1.0.
 But it does not implement TLS so it receives an error message from the server.

+- Next, after implementing TLS encryption, I was able to see the HTTP headers along with the HTML content of the root page.
+It took me quite a while to try to understand the information that I needed from the given headers and HTML; I pulled out the basic information I could see including the initial set-cookies and status code from the header, and the csrf token in the HTML.

+- Then, I implemented the actual login using the POST request.

 ## Challenges:
 -